 TECHNOLOGY TO THE RESCUE - MICRODEM

 Kevan Nason, NS4T, brought to my attention a really fine program that manipulates electronic topographic data.
 The mapping program is called MicroDEM and a professor at the US Naval Academy, Dr Peter Guth, is the author.
-Professor Guth and the US Naval Academy have graciously allowed ARRL to put MicroDEM on the CD-ROM that accompanies this book.
-MicroDEM automatically makes numerous terrain profiles, once you have downloaded the appropriate electronic map files, described in detail later in this Appendix.

 VERSIONS OF MICRODEM